tudorpintea999/roll-op/docs/opstack.md

 Finally, normal L2 nodes only run an L2 node in normal mode, and an L2 execution engine.

 L2 nodes are also expected to run a fault detector / challenger agent.
-The sequencer is expected to run it too, as a form of sanity checking. roll-op does not support yet, and we will not explain the challenge flow in this document.
+The sequencer is expected to run it too, as a form of sanity checking. roll-op does not support it yet, and we will not explain the challenge flow in this document.

 ## OP Stack Architecture / Data Flow